NLP-for-Psycholinguistic/text_coherence_pipeline/README.md

 Thus we have a sequence of the impact of each sentence on the local similarity.
 ![Summary of the computation pipeline](readme_files/pipeline1.jpg)

-Using $w_{i,j}$ as the weight between sentences i and j,$S$ the sequence of similarities,$N$ the paragraph size, the following computations are made :
+Using $w_{i,j}$ as the weight between sentences i and j, $S$ the sequence of similarities, $N$ the paragraph size, the following computations are made :

 $$s_i = \sum_{j = i-N, i \neq j}^{i+N} w_{i,j}$$
 Then using $m$ as the mean coherence **on the whole text** :